bcgov/cas-ciip-portal/documentation/developer-guide.md

 ### Deploying the data

-`./schema/deploy-test-data.sh -d` will drop the existing database if it exists and recreate it using the current deployment files.
+`make deploy_test_data` will drop the existing database if it exists and recreate it using the current deployment files.

-Run `./schema/deploy-test-data.sh --help` to learn about other available options.
+Run `./.bin/deploy-test-data.sh --help` to learn about other available options.

 ## Code style and Linting